kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-**How It Works:**
+How It Works:

-1. **Discovery**: Finds all `@Module` interfaces and `@Component` classes in the current Gradle module
+1. Discovery: Finds all `@Module` interfaces and `@Component` classes in the current Gradle module
-2. **Inheritance**: Generated interface inherits from all discovered `@Module` interfaces
+2. Inheritance: Generated interface inherits from all discovered `@Module` interfaces
-3. **Factory Generation**: Creates default methods for all discovered `@Component` classes
+3. Factory Generation: Creates default methods for all discovered `@Component` classes
-4. **Integration**: Can be extended by `@KoraApp` to include components from other modules
+4. Integration: Can be extended by `@KoraApp` to include components from other modules

-**Use Cases:**
+Use Cases:

-- **Multi-Module Projects**: Share components across Gradle modules
+- Multi-Module Projects: Share components across Gradle modules
-- **Library Development**: Expose components from a library module
+- Library Development: Expose components from a library module
-- **Modular Architecture**: Separate concerns across different build modules
+- Modular Architecture: Separate concerns across different build modules
-- **Component Organization**: Group related components by functionality
+- Component Organization: Group related components by functionality
-- **Large Single Applications**: Organize complex monolithic applications into isolated Gradle modules for better build performance and maintainability
+- Large Single Applications: Organize complex monolithic applications into isolated Gradle modules for better build performance and maintainability
-- **Build Optimization**: Leverage Gradle's build caching context by separating functionality into independent modules that can be built and cached separately
+- Build Optimization: Leverage Gradle's build caching context by separating functionality into independent modules that can be built and cached separately

-### @Root
+### `@Root` { #root }

 Marks components that should always be initialized with application startup, even if they are not dependencies of other components.
-Root components are guaranteed to be created and started when the application launches, regardless of whether anything injects them.
+Root components are guaranteed to be created and started when the
+application launches, regardless of whether anything injects them.

-**What @Root Does:**
+What @Root Does:

-- **Guaranteed Initialization**: Component is always created at startup
+- Guaranteed Initialization: Component is always created at startup
-- **Eager Loading**: Forces immediate instantiation (not lazy)
+- Eager Loading: Forces immediate instantiation (not lazy)
-- **Lifecycle Management**: Component participates in application startup/shutdown
+- Lifecycle Management: Component participates in application startup/shutdown
-- **Entry Points**: Perfect for servers, consumers, schedulers, and background services
+- Entry Points: Perfect for servers, consumers, schedulers, and background services

-**Common Use Cases:**
+Common Use Cases:

-- **HTTP Servers**: Web servers that need to start listening immediately
+- HTTP Servers: Web servers that need to start listening immediately
-- **Message Consumers**: Kafka consumers, queue processors
+- Message Consumers: Kafka consumers, queue processors
-- **Background Services**: Cache warmers, health checkers, schedulers
+- Background Services: Cache warmers, health checkers, schedulers

 ===! ":fontawesome-brands-java: Java"